alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_052_eng.md

 Now then.

-I knew "Uchū Kōji" was a popular original work, but I had never read it myself, so before starting actual production work, I recklessly thought "First, let me try reading through the original?" and bought all the paperback volumes at once with a "ba-dump!"
+I knew "Uchuu Kouji" was a popular original work, but I had never read it myself, so before starting actual production work, I recklessly thought "First, let me try reading through the original?" and bought all the paperback volumes at once with a "ba-dump!"
 (By coincidence, I ran into Sato Jun'ichi at that bookstore!
 Seeing my bulk purchase of paperbacks, he laughed hard saying "I've never seen anyone buy books like this!" (laugh)).

 So I eagerly started reading volume 1 of the "Earth Chapter"...

 Ah, I failed spectacularly (explosion).
-In the end, I never reached the crucial "Heaven Chapter," and the days of OVA *Tenjō-hen Uchū Kōji* began (laugh).
+In the end, I never reached the crucial "Heaven Chapter," and the days of OVA *Tenjou-hen Uchuu Kouji* began (laugh).

 ■ Continued in Episode 53

-(08.05.20)
+*(08.05.20)*